 Meet Our DirectorsChair - FC McBain

-Justin Dowley is a former international investment banker and was appointed a Director in September 2015.
+Justin Dowley is a former international investment banker and was appointed a Director in 2015.
 He qualified as a chartered accountant at Price Waterhouse in 1980.
 Subsequently he was a director of Morgan Grenfell & Co.
 Limited, Head of Investment Banking at Merrill Lynch Europe and a founder partner of Tricorn Partners LLP.
-Formerly the Chairman of Intermediate Capital Group plc he is currently a non-executive director of Melrose Industries plc, Novae Group plc and a number of private companies.Director - Professor PH Maxwell
+Formerly the Chairman of Intermediate Capital Group plc he is currently a Deputy Chairman of The Takeover Panel, the Chairman of Melrose Industries plc and a non-executive director of a number of private companies.Director - Professor PH Maxwell